sofiemartins/HiRep/Doc/user_guide/input_file.md

 mes:meas_mixed = 1
 ```

-Enable this, (0=disabled, 1=enabled) if mixed channels should be measured, not just standard channels.
+Enable this (0=disabled, 1=enabled) if mixed channels should be measured, not just standard channels.

 ```
 mes:momentum = 0
 ```

 Maximum component of momenta.
-Default is 0.
-Some choice of sources only allow this choice.
+The default is 0.
+Some sources only allow this choice.

 ```
 mes:def_semwall = 0